The Banff Challenge: Statistical Detection of a Noisy Signal: Likelihood Inference

 and the $2n$ other elements are

 Any affine transformation of $\varphi(\theta)$ would give the same modified likelihood root.

-Figure~\ref{fig3} gives the profile and adjusted profile log likelihoods for $\psi$ and the corresponding significance functions for an illustrative dataset with $n=10$ channels shown in Table~\ref{tab1}.
-The interpretation of these plots is the same as for Figure~\ref{fig1}.
-The modified likelihood root gives a $p$-value of $7.709\times10^{-7}$ for testing the presence of a signal , whereas that based on the likelihood root is $3.124\times10^{-7}$.
-The estimates are $\hat\psi^*=11.682$ and $\hat\psi=11.487$ and the lower and upper bounds are $\psi^*_{0.99}=4.572$, $\psi^*_{0.01}=23.191$ and $\psi_{0.99}=4.496$, $\psi^*_{0.01}=22.907$.
-There is some evidence of a positive signal from these data, though the modified likelihood root $r^*(\psi)$ gives weaker support than does the ordinary likelihood root $r(\psi)$.
+Figure \ref{fig3} gives the profile and adjusted profile log likelihoods for $\psi$ and the corresponding significance functions for an illustrative dataset with $n=10$ channels shown in Table \ref{tab1}.
+The interpretation of these plots is the same as for Figure \ref{fig1}.
+The modified likelihood root gives a $p$-value of $7.709\times10^{-7}$ for testing the presence of a signal, whereas that based on the likelihood root is $3.124\times10^{-7}$.
+The estimates are $\widehat\psi^*=11.682$ and $\widehat\psi =11.487$ and the lower and upper bounds are $\psi^*_{0.99}=4.572$, $\psi^*_{0.01}=23.191$ and $\psi_{0.99}=4.496$, $\psi^*_{0.01}=22.907$.
+There is strong evidence of a positive signal from these data, though the modified likelihood root $r^*(\psi)$ gives weaker support than does the ordinary likelihood root $r(\psi)$.
+In fact the evidence here corresponds to significance near to the ``$5\sigma$'' level used by particle physicists when deciding whether or not to announce a discovery (\cite{Lyons2008}).

-Boundary samples also arise in the multiple-channel case, though more infrequently than with a single channel.
+Boundary samples also arise in the multiple-channel case, though less frequently than with a single channel.
 In such cases we again used the likelihood root $r(\psi)$ for inference on $\psi$.

 Figure \ref{fig4} shows coverages of the $0.90$ and $0.99$ left-tail confidence intervals (upper bounds) computed with the modified likelihood root from 70,000 simulated datasets with $n=10$ from the Banff Challenge.
 Our approach seems to perform satisfactorily even with as many as 20 nuisance parameters, though there is again some undercoverage for small values of $\psi$.
 Table \ref{tab2} reports coverage probabilities for limits at various confidence levels for a simulation performed with $\psi=2$.
-The results for the modified likelihood root are always within simulation error of the nominal levels, thus giving very accurate inference for $\psi$.
+The results for the modified likelihood root are always within simulation error of the nominal levels, thus giving very accurate inference for~$\psi$.

-\section{Bayesian inference}
+\section{Bayesian Inference}